 The Opioid Crisis

-Although not specific to Wilmington, it’s impossible to talk about if it’s worth it moving to Wilmington, NC without talking about the opioid crisis.
+Although not specific to Wilmington, it’s impossible to talk about whether it’s worth it to move to Wilmington, North Carolina without talking about the opioid crisis.
 Unfortunately, large swathes of the Appalachian region have been deeply affected by opioid exposure and abuse–including North Carolina.

 North Carolina does not rank the highest for opioid deaths per capita, but it is above average.
 Despite not being the most affected state, the problem is significant enough that local police forces carry Narcan (a drug to stop someone from having an overdose) on a regular basis.